dfcheca/Arndt-Compositions/README.md

 ## About the PDF

 Here is the latest version of the document sent to my faculty; however, it may contain typos, which I plan to add over time.
 How do I plan to do this?
 To be honest, I find it reasonable to add this list of errors to a separate file.
 If I decide to modify the PDF due to a significant error or a long series of errors, I will inform appropriately and host both the original and modified versions, duly marked.

+## How to cite?

+If you need to cite this document, please copy the link of this repository: https://github.com/dfcheca/Arndt-Compositions/.

 ## Errors